evittaka/MLOps_catsvsdogs/reports/README.md

 We used Locust to perform the load testing, simulating 50 users with a hatch rate of 10 users per second.
 The results showed that the API could handle a moderate load, with a median response time of 820 ms and an average response time of 3593.86 ms. However, this last metric was skewed by a few requests that took up to 23 seconds to complete.

-One limitation was that multiple simultaneous requests resulted in running out of the limited memory that the Cloud Run had available, causing the service to crash and restart.
+One limitation: Simultaneous requests exceeded Cloud Run's memory, causing crashes and restarts.

 ### Question 26